BUILDING PARTNERSHIPS TO ADDRESS

 Students

-Marlene Ehirim is pursuing a Master of Public Health degree at the Georgia State University School of Public Health.
+Larry Mason is pursuing a Doctor of Philosophy degree at the Georgia State University School of Public Health.

-Adriana Williams is pursuing a Master of Public Health degree at the Georgia State University School of Public Health.
+Evelina Pierce is pursuing a Master of Public Administration degree at the Georgia State University Andrew Young School of Public Policy.

 Former Students